strongbugman/danio/docs/make_queries.md

 ## Where Chain

-Danio use `where chain` to express and execute basic SQL Actually.
+Danio use `where chain` to express and execute basic SQL actually.

 ```python